 Lab Trash and Spill Cleanup.
 Lab trash mostly consists of paper towels, pipettes, personal protective equipment, and disposable lab supplies.
 Rags are used for cleaning parts, equipment, and various spills.
 Equipment improvements have reduced the number of oil spills from heavy equipment, and new cleaning technologies have eliminated some processes where manual cleaning with rags was required.
-In FY12, the weight of lab trash and spill cleanup was more than was generated during FY11.
+In FY13, the volume of lab trash and spill cleanup was slightly more than was shipped during FY12.